iotaledger/iota.js/README.md

 ### `isValue`

-Validates the value input, checks if it's decimal number and an integer.
+Validates the value input, checks if it's integer.

 #### Input
 ```